In this section

 The nearby Royal Lochnagar Distillery’s canny owner, John Begg invited Prince Albert to visit the distillery in 1848.
 Queen Victoria, Albert and their three eldest children visited and following the visit bestowed a By Royal Appointment warrant.
 It remains one of the finest distilleries in Aberdeenshire.

 The Braemar Gathering, held annually in the heart of Royal Deeside, is probably the most famous highland games in Scotland thanks to its Royal guest - the Queen!
 The Lonach Gathering, marked with the colourful parade of the Lonach Highlanders, similarly reached prominence during Queen Victoria’s reign.
 The men of Lonach twice marched to the Braemar Gathering where Victoria presented them with colours.
-You can now experience our Highland Games all year-round at the brand new Duke of Rothesay Highland Games Pavilion.
+You can now experience our Highland Games all year-round at the brand new Braemar Highland Games Centre.

 And if you truly want to experience Royalty during your stay take a ride on the Royal Deeside Railway.
 This track once served generations of the Royal Family and crowned heads of Europe, including Queen Victoria and the Tsar of Russia.